We can all agree that:

 The right “minimum” depends on what’s “viable” for you.

 Many factors matter.
 These include price, COGS, potential share of customer, and the size of your business.

 What about starting with an existing… audience?

 An increasing number of businesses have used inventive ways to lower market risks.
-Instead of starting with a product, they focus on building a Minimum Viable Audience (MVA).
+Instead of starting with a product, they start with content.

 In 2004, Rand Fishkin started SEOMoz (now called Moz), a blog sharing tips about search engine optimization.